CanonicalLtd/maas-docs/en/nodes-custom.md

 architecture, sub-architecture, release and node name basis.

-To maintain backward compatibility with earlier versions of MAAS that only supported Ubuntu, if the node operating system is Ubuntu then file names without `{os}` will also be tried.
+To maintain backward compatibility with earlier versions of MAAS that only support Ubuntu, if the node operating system is Ubuntu then file names without `{os}` will also be tried.

 Consequently, template files are interpreted in the following order: